powerhousepro69/videoinfox/readme.md

 ```
 <br />

-#### New in v4.2.12 Add: -Download Only on Home Screen.
+#### NEW in v4.2.12 &nbsp; Add: -Download Only on Home Screen.
 Download a video url that is in the clipboard.
-#### NEW in v4.2.11 Add: -Make Playlist on Home Screen.
+#### NEW in v4.2.11 &nbsp; Add: -Make Playlist on Home Screen.
 Save all search results as a Playlist.
-#### NEW in v4.2.00 Added Playlist Queue.
+#### NEW in v4.2.00 &nbsp; Added Playlist Queue.
 Added Intermission in Settings + more options.
 #### NEW in v4.1.00 &nbsp; All keyboard driven.
 No more copying screen results to the clipboard.

 <br />